Chapter 2 : The morning after

-“Beside’s, Jason Turner can go to hell.
-There is no way that I’m being caught with a Wasp.”
-Roxanne told him.
+“Beside’s, Turner can go to hell.
+There is no way that I’m being caught with a Wasp,” Roxanne sneered at him.

-“Which is good, Weasley,” Gerald said, having heard the conversation between the two, in fact everyone had heard the conversation between them.
-“We can’t have our players distracted; besides there’s a ban on having our team near theirs unless it’s a match, so Weasley would be stupid to even go near him.”
+“Which is good, Weasley,” Gerald said, having heard the conversation between the two, in fact, everyone had heard the conversation between them.
+“We can’t have our players distracted; besides, there’s a ban on having our team near theirs unless it’s a match.
+Weasley would be stupid to even go near him.”

-“I don’t want to risk my career, and Turner getting a black eye if he comes near me again.”
-Roxanne told them, finally feeling her headache begin to slowly stop throbbing.
+“I don’t want to risk my career, and Turner getting another broken arm, if he comes near me again,” Roxanne told them, finally feeling her headache begin to slowly stop throbbing.

-“I want you all to begin running laps,” there was a groan from the team at the coaches words, Gerald gave a sigh.
-“For today only, I want you to run as many laps as your sorry legs can carry you.”
+“I want you all to begin running laps,” there was a groan from the team at the coach's words, Gerald gave a sigh.
+“Although I suppose, for today only, I want you to run as many laps as your sorry legs can carry you.”

-Violet finally stood up straight, she moved forwards a few steps before she shook her head and ran off in the direction of the bushes beside the changing rooms.
-Roxanne screwed her face up in disgust as she began her laps with the others, jumping over Jerome Housley who seemed to have already collapsed onto the grass.
-She knew that today was going to be eventful and very long; today was the first time she could admit wanting practice to be over as quickly as possible, she could tell that her teammates were thinking the exact same thing.
+Violet finally stood up straight, she jogged forwards a few steps before she shook her head and ran off in the direction of the bushes beside the changing rooms.
+Roxanne screwed her face up in disgust as she began her laps with the others, jumping over Jerome Housley, who seemed to have already collapsed onto the grass.
+She knew that today was going to be eventful and very long.
+It was the first time she could admit wanting practice to be over as quickly as possible, she could tell that her teammates were thinking the exact same thing.

-Roxanne was feeling a lot more refreshed as she headed out of the changing rooms, pushing her long wet dark hair behind her ad hitching her backpack onto her shoulder.
+Roxanne was feeling a lot more refreshed as she headed out of the changing rooms, pushing her long wet, dark hair behind her and hitching her backpack onto her shoulder.
 She waved goodbye to a few of her teammates as she walked to the exit point where it was safe to apparate away from.
 She had decided that the best thing for her to do today would be to go to her parent’s house.
-She had been craving her mums macaroni and cheese since about halfway through the practice, which Roxanne had to admit was one of the worst practices she had been to with half the team spending most of the time either passed out or lying down on the floor, before the coach gave up and sent them all home.
+She had been craving her mums macaroni and cheese since about halfway through the practice, which Roxanne had to admit was one of the worst practices she had been to.
+Half of the team spent most of the time either passed out or lying down on the floor, thankfully the coach had taken pity on them and sent them all home early.

-“Nice hat, dad,” Roxanne said chuckling as she turned back to look at her father, who had a giant white hat that looked like a sombrero perched on top of his head.
-George gave a smile as he pulled his hat at a funny angle and over where his missing ear would be and pulling a silly face.
+“Nice hat, dad,” Roxanne said, chuckling as she turned back to look at her father.
+A giant white hat, that looked like a sombrero, was perched on top of his head.
+George gave a smile as he pulled his hat at a funny angle and over where his missing ear would be and made a silly face.

 “Is mum in the garden?”
 Roxanne asked her father, who nodded in response to her.
 They both walked out of the back door which was situated in the kitchen and went off to find Roxanne’s mother Angelina.

 Roxanne had sat herself down on the recliner chair and watched as her mother and father continued gardening around her.
-She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich, it wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich that she was very thankful that her dad had made for her.
+She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich.
+It wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich, that she was very thankful her dad had made for her.

 She gave a sigh as she felt the warmth of the sun on her face and could feel herself wanting to take a nap.

-“It was very good, everyone loved my dress so I’m glad that we both went shopping together mum,” Roxanne told them.
+“It was really good.
+Everyone loved my dress you helped me pick out,” Roxanne told them.
 Angelina gave her daughter a smile as she waved her wand at a few flowers, instantly trimming them.
 George was waving his wand at the large tree that was in the garden; it seemed that he was finally attempting to take it down with magic, although at a very slow speed.